What is Mist?

 News

-Recent Mist talk: Martin gave a talk, “Classes in the Mist,” at the STIC conference in Phoenix, June 12.
-There was some new design information in this talk, like the unification of traits and classes into composable classes and the result that class inheritance goes away.
-The video of this talk will, hopefully, be available on the videos page when the conference organizers get done editing and uploading it.
+“Classes in the Mist” talk: Now available on the talks page, this talk given at the STIC conference in Phoenix, June 12 presents some new design information, like the unification of traits and classes into composable classes and the result that class inheritance goes away.

-“Objects in the Mist” talk video: This video, from Argentina’s 2012 Smalltalks conference, is now available on the videos page.
+“Objects in the Mist” talk video: This video, and the accompanying slides, from Argentina’s 2012 Smalltalks conference, is now available on the talks page.
 This is the most complete information about Mist currently available.
 It’s even better than reading the code, because it has a lot of information about code that hasn’t been written yet.

 Status